SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ## Graphical Applications with Numerical Expressions

-To exercise working with variables and calculations with operators and numerical expressions, we will make something interesting: we will develop a **desktop application** with graphical user interface.
-We will use calculations with floating-point numbers in it.
+To exercise working with variables and calculations with operators and numerical expressions, we will make something interesting: we will develop a **desktop application** with a graphical user interface.
+We will use calculations with floating-point numbers in them.

 ### Graphical Application: Converter from BGN to EUR